unbraind/IDE-scheduler/README.md

 Agent Scheduler brings cross‑IDE Agent‑to‑Agent (A2A) orchestration into VS Code with multiple transports (gRPC, HTTP JSON, MCP), pluggable adapters (Kilo Code, Cline, Roo Code, Continue, Cursor, Claude Code, …), and a secure access‑key model.
 It also includes the original robust task‑scheduling features.

+What’s new in this update
+- Activity Bar container/icon fixed and theme‑adaptive
+- “Get Started” onboarding webview with deep‑links to settings and mapping
+- “Validate Setup” dashboard webview with detailed checks
+- Settings surface simplified to `agent-scheduler.*` only (legacy UI removed)
+- MCP tools extended for invoke/message/tasks
+- Generic command adapters for many IDEs/agents via configured command IDs

 Important: This project is a fork of [kyle-apex/roo-scheduler](https://github.com/kyle-apex/roo-scheduler).
 All credit for the original Scheduler concept and implementation belongs to that project.
 This fork adapts the extension to work natively with Kilo Code (IDs, APIs, config, assets) and maintains feature parity where possible.

 ## Key Features